 Standards for Interoperability Workshop

-As a follow up the successful first Lunar Interoperability Forum in Washington, DC last year, the Consultative Committee for Space Data Systems (CCSDS) will hold a Standards for Interoperability Workshop on 15 September 2025 in Hamburg, Germany.
+As a follow up to the successful first Lunar Interoperability Forum in Washington, DC last year, the Consultative Committee for Space Data Systems (CCSDS) will hold a Standards for Interoperability Workshop on 15 September 2025 in Hamburg, Germany.

 The aim of the workshop is to accelerate the development of international space communication and data systems standards required to ensure multi-national and multi-system interoperability around the Moon, Mars, and beyond.
 This workshop will bring commercial & government-funded implementing organizations together with the developers of relevant standards and technical experts in the various CCSDS working groups to identify missing standards, their priority and development approach, and to encourage the participants to become involved in their development and interoperability testing.